 The Compensation Committee annually reviews each NEO's progress towards meeting the stock ownership guidelines.
 The Compensation Committee has informed management that it may reduce or choose not to grant future stock-based compensation to any executives who fail to make reasonable progress towards meeting the stock ownership goals within five years from becoming subject to the guidelines.
-Based upon its October 2013 review of each NEO's equity holdings in the Corporation, the Compensation Committee determined that each of the NEOs listed below has exceeded his or her guideline or is making satisfactory progress towards accumulating the recommended number of shares as outlined in the following table:
+Based upon its October 2014 review of each NEO's equity holdings in the Corporation, the Compensation Committee determined that each of the NEOs listed below has exceeded his or her guideline or is making satisfactory progress towards accumulating the recommended number of shares as outlined in the following table:

-Guideline as a Multiple of Base Holdings as a Multiple of Base
+Guideline as a Holdings as a

-Name Salary Salary(1) Guideline Status
+Name Multiple of Base Salary Multiple of Base Salary(1) Guideline Status

 Julia A.

-Stewart 6 19.5 Exceeds guideline
+Stewart 6 19.6 Exceeds guideline

+Thomas

+W.

+Emrey 4 5.4 Exceeds guideline

-Thomas W. On schedule to meet
+Steven R. On schedule to meet

-Emrey(2) 4 3.2 guideline

-Michael J.

-Archer 4 12.5 Exceeds guideline
+Layt(2) 4 2.7 guideline

 Bryan R.

-Adel 2 4.3 Exceeds guideline
+Adel 2 5.3 Exceeds guideline

-John B.
+Daniel V.

+del On schedule to meet

-Jakubek 2 8.4 Exceeds guideline
+Olmo(3) 2 1.7 guideline

-- (1) Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock. - (2) Mr. Emrey commenced employment as the CFO of the Corporation on September 12, 2011 and has until September 12, 2016 to meet his ownership guideline.
+- (1) Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock. - (2) Mr. Layt was promoted to President of the Applebee's Business Unit on February 24, 2014 and has until February 24, 2019 to meet his ownership guideline. - (3) Mr. del Olmo commenced employment with the Corporation on December 16, 2013 and has until December 16, 2018 to meet his ownership guideline.